jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 Behind me is a wide view of my moment by moment location detected by my smartphone over a month when we were first experimenting with this personal sensing method.
 You can see the paths that I traveled, with movement by car in yellow and running in blue.

 The points in red indicate places that I stopped to visit for at least a few minutes.
-And although not displayed here, we know the day and exact time that I was at each location.
+And although not displayed here, we know the days and exact times that I was at each location.

-As my smartphone ads know, you can immediately see that I am runner, with long runs leaving from downtown Madison and frequent trail runs in the county and state parks to the west and northwest.
+As my smartphone ads already know, you can immediately see that I am runner, with long runs leaving from downtown Madison and frequent trail runs in the county and state parks to the west and northwest.
 Running is key to both my physical and mental health.

 ---